PX4/PX4-user_guide/en/companion_computer/pixhawk_rpi.md

    sudo ldconfig /usr/local/lib/
    ```

-   See [XRCE-DDS > XRCE-DDS Agent Installation](../middleware/uxrce_dds.md#xrce-dds-agent-installation) for alternative ways of installing the agent.
+   See [uXRCE-DDS > Micro XRCE-DDS Agent Installation](../middleware/uxrce_dds.md#xrce-dds-agent-installation) for alternative ways of installing the agent.
 4. Start the agent in the RPi terminal:

    ```bash